salesforce/hyperion/README.md

 > Second Great War, Raynor's Raiders made strategic decisions on the
 > Hyperion's bridge -- the battlecruiser's command center.

-Library and abstractions of AWS data pipeline.
+Library and abstractions of AWS DataPipeline.

 ## Problem Statement